Patchyst/Index_of_Algorithms/README.md

 # Algorithims
 Index of functions and programs sorted by language for quick copy & paste use.
-All programs/scripts were written by me/any contributers of this repo.
+All programs/scripts were written solely by the creators and contributors of this repo.